The 8 Best Golf Balls for High Handicappers [2023 Edition]

 • It feels like a rock off the putter face

-The Nitro Distance are durable, long, colorful, and cheap golf balls.
+The Nitro Distance are durable, long, colorful, and cheap balls.
 These are ideal for golfers on a budget or players looking for an easy ball to follow in the sky and identify on the ground.

 In my experience, the Nitro Distance has delivered impressive yardage off the tee but low to no wedge spin.